jelle619/titantoggle/README.md

 ### Magnific Popup flavour ([Image](https://i.imgur.com/ydDQOTM.png)/[CodePen](https://codepen.io/jelle619/embed/oazoza))
 ![Magnific Popup flavour demo](https://i.imgur.com/ydDQOTM.png) This flavour is in alpha and can be embedded into your onto your site.
-To start, reference the two library files in the header of your page like.
+To start, reference the two library files in the header of your page like described down below.
 Please note that these libraries, unlike the libraries for the Bootstrap flavour, are not isolated.
 This means that they may break your site if you use JavaScript libraries that conflict with jQuery.

 You may reference the two libraries like so if your site does not include jQuery:
 ```html